Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Tensor Basis

-TT decomposition~\cite{oseledets2011tensor,cichocki2014era}, also called MPS decomposition in quantum physics~\cite{schollwock2011density,schollwock2013matrix}, is derived purely from TNs.
-TT decomposition factorizes a higher-order tensor into a linear multiplication of a series of 3rd-order core tensors.
-For example, given an $N$th-order tensor $\tbtensor{X} \in\mathbb R^{I_1\times I_2\ldots I_N}$, the TT decomposition can be formulated in an elementwise manner as
+The TT decomposition~\cite{oseledets2011tensor,cichocki2014era}, also known as Matrix Product State (MPS) decomposition in quantum physics~\cite{schollwock2011density,schollwock2013matrix}, is a fundamental tensor network approach that originates from quantum many-body physics.
+This decomposition method factorizes a higher-order tensor into a sequence of third-order core tensors connected through matrix multiplications.
+For an $N$th-order tensor $\tbtensor{X} \in\mathbb R^{I_1\times I_2\ldots I_N}$, the TT decomposition can be expressed elementwise as